Cons with counterfeit $100s scam Reidsville man, NCDOJ targets elder fraud

 REIDSVILLE — A trio of con men didn’t just swindle Roy Bell.
 They robbed a good bit of the retired Army veteran’s small town trusting nature.

-“I didn’t think anything was wrong with it when he handed it to me,’’ Bell said Thursday, holding out the counterfeit currency.
+“I didn’t think anything was wrong with it when he handed it to me,’’ Bell said Thursday, holding out the counterfeit currency and describing his scammer as part of a trio of black men, aged around 35.
 The incident happened around 2:30 p.m., he said, though no security camera footage was preserved.

 “Two men stayed in the car and one approached him,’’ Anderson said.
 “And then they drove off pretty quick,’’ Bell said.